modmail-dev/patreon-hosted-modmail-setup-guide/transfer.md

 If your bot is still running, press on the **Stop** button at the top and disable any uptime robots you may have enabled to stop the current bot from running.
 Otherwise, your bot may send duplicate messages.

 Lastly, choose a memorable name for your Logviewer.
 You will be provided with a log URL under our **.modmail.dev** domain name.
 You can choose anything you like (with a few restrictions), if you feel it's reasonable, then most likely we do too!
 Note: only 3-16 alphanumeric characters are allowed.
 Send this to Patreon Modmail DM as well.

+### Self Hosted (Other)

+Whether you host with a Linux VPS, a Windows Server, a Raspberry PI, or even on your PC, the steps are similar.

+1. `cd` to the project's root folder or navigate to the project's root folder with the file browser on your machine.
+2. Open the **.env** file (`cat .env` on Linux Terminal or `type .env` on Windows CMD).
+3. Copy everything in there and send back it to Patreon Modmail DM.<br>**Note: it must include the token, MongoDB connection string, and guild ID.**
+4. Stop the current bot from running.

+Lastly, choose a memorable name for your Logviewer.
+You will be provided with a log URL under our **.modmail.dev** domain name.
+You can choose anything you like (with a few restrictions), if you feel it's reasonable, then most likely we do too!
+Note: only 3-16 alphanumeric characters are allowed.
+Send this to Patreon Modmail DM as well.

+### What's Next?

+After sending all the details back to the Patreon Modmail DM, we will validate everything you sent us.
+This process might take a few hours depends on our availability, so please bear with us while you wait.
+We will contact you when the bot is running or if there are any problems!

+> This guide is written by taku#3343 with parts taken from the [Modmail Wiki](https://github.com/kyb3r/modmail/wiki/Installation).<br>
+> If you have found any issues with this guide, please report them to me.
+Thanks ❤️!